Schweitzer Mountain: The Harbor Era

 On December 31, 1998, Harbor Properties purchased Schweitzer Mountain Resort from U.S. Bank for the sum of $18 million.
 The Seattle-based company, operators of Stevens Pass and Mission Ridge (sold in 2003) ski areas in Washington, made immediate improvements by providing equipment for slope management.
 The Green Gables lodge was extensively remodeled, individual units were offered for sale, and the complex re-opened as the Selkirk Lodge.
 A six-passenger chairlift (Stella) was installed in the summer of 2000, serving the Northwest Territory in Colburn Basin.
 The high-speed Stella six-pack replaced chairlift #5, a fixed grip double.
 With the addition of Stella, the resort totaled 2500 acre.

-In 2003, the mountain added a new dimension to its array of services, Selkirk Powder Company aka Selkirk Powder, a State of Idaho licensed outfitter and guide service.
+In 2003, the mountain added a new dimension to its array of services, Selkirk Powder Company Selkirk Powder, a State of Idaho licensed outfitter and guide service.
 Selkirk Powder is an independent concession founded by Ken Barrett and Chip Kamin (d 2013).
 Selkirk Powder Company operates on Schweitzer private property outside of the ski area boundary and the abutting Priest Lake State Forest.
 Selkirk Powder began guided tour operations with snowmobile tours from the summit of Schweitzer into the Priest River Valleys.
 Selkirk Powder began offering snowcat skiing in 2007.
 In 2017 Selkirk Powder began offering helicopter skiing.